 Zambia-Canada Research Partnership

 The Zambia-Canada Research Partnership (ZCRP) has been active for about ten years.
 The group usually has two face-to-face meetings annually—one in Canada (at the time of the Canadian Conference on Global Health) and the other in Zambia, when several Canadian members of the “Zam-Can team” are in Zambia.
-The most recent meeting took place in Lusaka on November 21st 2019.

 The long-term vision of the ZCRP is to improve the health of Zambians by strengthening the national health research system.
 This will be done by: